Grow Native! Committee (2015). Photo: Mervin Wallace

 David B. Young is retired from the Missouri Department of Conservation where he was a wildlife regional supervisor responsible for over 100,000 acres of public lands, developing and supervising wildlife management programs in West Central Missouri.
 As a retiree, he is self-employed as a part-time landscape maintenance technician and is a Master Gardener Emeritus in Johnson County.
 His hobbies are hunting, fishing, family activities, and traveling.
 He holds membership in MPF (life member); CFM (life member); and NWTF.

 Forrest Keeling Nursery

-Kim Lovelace-Young’s email signature includes a Frank Lloyd Wright quote.
+Kim Lovelace-Hainsfuther’s email signature includes a Frank Lloyd Wright quote.
 “The best friend on Earth of man is the tree.”
 It echoes Forrest Keeling Nursery’s mission: ‘restoring the earth’s ecosystem’s one tree at a time’.
 Appropriate since Kim took the role of Nursery president in May 2020.

 Kim grew up in the nursery industry and is instrumental in promotion of its best practices.
 She continues to be an advocate for native plants, soil health and conservation.

 Kim played a significant role in commercializing Forrest Keeling’s patented RPM-production technology.
 The innovative, all-natural technology helps produce better plants.
 RPM plants display faster flowering and fruiting and improve survivability and growth rate.